-There’s no denying that exercise is vital for physical and mental health, but with our busy everyday lives, it can become difficult to allocate enough time to exercise.
-If you’re struggling to get to the gym, a great cost-effective, time-saving option is to invest in a home gym.
+There’s no denying that exercise is vital for physical and mental health, but it can become difficult to allocate enough time to exercise in our busy everyday lives.
+If you’re struggling to get to the gym, a great, cost-effective, time-saving option is to invest in a home gym.

-When it comes to choosing a home gym, the sky’s the limit.
+When choosing a home gym, the sky’s the limit.

-That’s where we come in — we’re here to help you carefully weigh the pros and cons of each, then make a decision that factors in the features and benefits within the budget you can afford.
+That’s where we come in -- we’re here to help you carefully weigh the pros and cons of each, then decide that factors in the features and benefits within the budget you can afford.

 What is a Home Gym?

-A home gym is an all-in-one piece of exercise equipment that’s designed to be used at home.
+A home gym is all-in-one exercise equipment designed for home (or potentially office) use.

-In most cases, it will offer several different settings and exercise options for a full-body workout.
-Home gyms tend to be smaller in size and easy to store and come with comprehensive instructions and exercise manuals to help you get the most benefit from the equipment.
+In most cases, it offers several settings and exercise options for a full-body workout.
+Home gyms tend to be smaller and easy to store and come with comprehensive instructions and exercise manuals to help you benefit from the equipment the most.

 Why Should You Buy a Home Gym?